Children with neurological disorders often experience spasticity, which can cause issues for the hips. What is VDRO, and how does it help kids?

-Children with various neuromuscular disorders such as cerebral palsy, spina bifida, spinal muscular atrophy (SMA), muscular dystrophy and Charcot-Marie-Tooth disease can be at risk for hip dislocation.
-What is varus derotation osteotomy (VDRO), and how does it help children with neuromuscular disorders?
+Children with various neurological disorders such as cerebral palsy, spina bifida, spinal muscular atrophy (SMA), muscular dystrophy and Charcot-Marie-Tooth disease can be at risk for hip dislocation.
+What is varus derotation osteotomy (VDRO), and how does it help children with neurological disorders?

 How does VDRO help children?